 Ending place: Either Fulton Ferry or F train/York Street

 Highlights: History, architecture, waterfront views, parks, arts

 Before/after tour: Food options include the Brooklyn Ice Cream Factory, Grimaldi's Pizza and Juliana's Pizza, and Jacques Torres Chocolate.
 Shake Shack.
 Walk the Brooklyn Bridge.
-East River Ferry.
+NYC Ferry.
 The Brooklyn Flea is in DUMBO April-November.

-Potential tour extensions with me: Williamsburg, Greenpoint via East River Ferry
+Potential tour extensions with me: Williamsburg, Greenpoint via NYC Ferry